 The mere fact that paternity has been established does not mean that a parent has an enforceable right to custody, parenting time, or child support.
 If the parties disagree on decision-making authority or a parenting time plan – or if child support is not being paid – then it will be necessary to obtain additional orders from the court.
 A request for orders of custody, parenting time, or child support can be made in the original Paternity action, or at any time thereafter during the minority of the child.
 (Note: Under limited circumstances set forth in the Arizona Revised Statutes, an action for child support can be brought even after the child reaches 18 years of age.)

 The factors which the court uses to determine custody (now referred to as Legal Decision-Making Authority) are contained in to A.R.S. §25-403 et seq.
 The Child Support statute is A.R.S. §25-320.

 Custody.
 Parenting Time.
 Child Support.
 These are three important reasons why an unmarried parent might find it necessary to file a Paternity action in the Arizona courts.

-Arizona Paternity Attorney Gary J. Frank has a wealth of experience handling complex Family Law disputes as a litigator, a mediator, and a former Superior Court Judge Pro Tem.
+Our Arizona Paternity Attorneys are here to help you.
+Gary J. Frank has a wealth of experience handling complex Family Law disputes as a litigator, a mediator, and a former Superior Court Judge Pro Tempore.
+Law Firm Partner, Hanna Juncaj, is a highly skilled litigator, a certified mediator,and a compassionate counselor.
 If you are in need of advice or representation with regard to a Paternity issue, please contact our office for a consultation.
 We would be happy to talk to you.